-St Kilda has two hearts, Acland street, more lively with plenty of cafes and restaurants options, and Fitzroy street, once the center of St Kilda and today trying make it back to the old splendor (the area from Grey street to St Kilda Junction has some new great food options)
+St Kilda has two hearts, Acland street, more lively with plenty of cafes and restaurants options, and Fitzroy street, once the center of St Kilda and today trying make it back to the old splendour (the area from Grey street to St Kilda Junction is the best)

 There are not as many accommodation options in St Kilda as in the CBD area.
 They are mostly concentrated around Fitzroy Street and the Esplanade.

 The O’Donnell Gardens host the great Thursday night market in summer.
-Street food, live music and fire dancers….all for free, well not the food LOL
+Street food, live music and fire dancers….all for free, well not the food 😀

 Obviously the Luna Park is another important attraction.
-It used to be free to enter however now you need to pay $2.
-This does not include any run.
+It used to be free to enter however now there is a small entrance fee if you do not want to do any run.

 The Veg Out St Kilda Farmers’ Market is on every first Saturday of the month.
 It’s all organic food and drinks.